Education / 001

 Skin resurfacing acids are not all the same

-Skin exfoliation works on a spectrum, and the biggest mistake people make is assuming every acid does the same job at a different speed.
+That consultation captures something I see constantly: the assumption that every acid does the same job at a different speed.
 It does not.
+Skin exfoliation works on a spectrum.
 A gentle alpha hydroxy acid used at home can improve dullness and fine texture, while a properly selected clinical peel can reach deeper layers of photoaging and wrinkles that topical use may never fully change.

 The fewer-but-deeper principle is simple: for the right patient and the right wrinkle depth, one well-chosen clinical peel can outperform a year of at-home acid use.
 But that equation only works when downtime, skin type, and risk are taken seriously.
 For an overview of how a physician-led approach fits into a broader facial rejuvenation plan, see sinabarimd.com.